akissinger/chyp/README.md

     import bialg(m = m1, u = u1, n = n2, v = v2) as B1
     import bialg(m = m2, u = u2, n = n1, v = v1) as B2

+## Finding modules

+The `import` statement always looks for `*.chyp` files in the same directory of the current file.
+Chyp doesn't have a notion of "search paths" for modules, but this might be added in the future.

+Files can be imported from subdirectories by adding dots:

+    import algebra.frobenius  # imports algebra/frobenius.chyp

+You can go to a file being imported by placing the cursor on the import statement and pressing `CTRL+G`.